10Nates/tras-old/README.md

 >All commands work in DMs.
 (There are some exeptions due to Discord's limits.)

 >This bot has 8 different dependencies.
+(9 counting troubleshooting dependencies)

 ----------------------------------